Preparation for an Ayahuasca Ceremony at SunGaya

 The biggest misconception about preparation

-Most people think they need to arrive with a fixed intention.
-Or that it’s about tripping or trauma.
-To me, that often feels like noise, sometimes even like marketing language.
+Many people think they need to come with a fixed or perfect intention, or that it’s about tripping, trauma healing, or chasing an experience.
+To me, that feels like noise, sometimes even like marketing language.

-I see a ceremony as a snapshot of your life, a mirror you are about to look into for the first time.
-You’ve already tried many things, and somewhere the call has grown stronger than ever.
-Not because you have the perfect question, but because the regular path no longer takes you further.
-You want a deeper connection to the truth that lives within you.
-So you can see more clearly where your patterns, thoughts, and actions come from, consciously and unconsciously.
+I see a ceremony as a snapshot in your life, a mirror you are about to look into for the first time.
+You’ve already tried many things, and somewhere that inner call has grown stronger than ever, because the conventional path is no longer taking you further.
+You’re looking for a deeper connection with the truth that lives within you, so you can better see where your patterns, thoughts, and actions come from, both consciously and unconsciously.

 What intention at SunGaya actually is

-Intention begins with one decision: that you are willing to look.
-To feel.
-And that you don’t run when something comes up that you didn’t expect.
+Intention begins with one decision: that you are willing to look, feel, and listen, and that you won’t walk away when something arises that you didn’t expect.

 If you get stuck in your head, keep it simple.
 Write one sentence: “I open myself to receive what I need right now to come closer to myself.”